phluid61/internet-drafts/rfc8089-bis-info/draft.md

-It is less common, but not unheard of, to encounter implementations that transform UNC filespace selector strings into file URIs and vice versa by mapping the equivalent segements of the two schemes.
+It is less common, but not unheard of, to encounter implementations that transform UNC filespace selector strings into file URIs and vice versa by mapping the equivalent segments of the two schemes.

 The following is an algorithmic description of the process of translating a UNC filespace selector string to a file URI: